HEADLINES from around the world, nation, state and area - Knox TN Today

 Local headlines

-Knoxville City Council postpones Emerald Youth proposal.
-Knoxville City Council voted to postpone its final decision for four weeks to allow additional feedback from the community.
-Emerald Youth Foundation President and CEO Steve Diggs stated: “For more than three years, Emerald Youth Foundation has engaged in hundreds of conversations with individuals, groups and community leaders about a proposed facility in East Knoxville to serve city children and families.
-We respect City Council’s decision to postpone for four weeks to allow additional community feedback.
-Meeting the needs of young people and families right in their own neighborhood has always been the driving force behind this project and location.
-I hope and believe that their needs will continue to be considered.
-When we invest in young people, the entire community benefits.
-We remain committed to this deliberate and thoughtful process and appreciate the leadership of City Council and Mayor Kincannon.”

-Market Square Farmers Market Every Wednesday, 10 a.m.- 1 p.m.
-Nourish Knoxville operates four producer-only farmers’ markets in Knoxville.
-Everything sold at our farmers markets is grown/ raised/ produced by a vendor within a 150-mile radius of Knoxville, Tennessee.

 Jazz on the Square.
-Market Square Mall offers entertainment from 7-9 p.m. on the outdoor stage.
+Market Square Mall offers entertainment every Tuesday night from 7-9 p.m. on the outdoor stage.
 Bring a chair or blanket, or sit on the patio of one of the fine restaurants along the square.
-Jazz On The Square happens every week in May, June and September, weather permitting.
-Presented by the Knoxville Jazz Orchestra in partnership with the city of Knoxville Department of Special Events.
+Jazz On The Square happens every week in September, weather permitting.
+Presented by the Knoxville Jazz Orchestra in partnership with the City of Knoxville Department of Special Events.

-The Sharp-Hunter sisters partner with UT to preserve their historic Tennessee farm.
-Robert Henry Sharp was given about 300 acres and established what is now known as the Sharp-Hunter Farm, in 1841.
-See the full story on WBIR.
+Preschool Story Time, A free weekly Tuesday preschool program, 10-11 a.m. at Knoxville Botanical Garden and Arboretum, 2649 Boyds Bridge Pike, 37914.
+Engaging stories, nature exploration, hands-on gardening, crafts and other activities that nurture the youngest gardeners and their grownups is offered April- October.

+From Country to Courts: Knox County Criminal Court Clerk Mike Hammond sits down with Judge Chuck Cerny to share the story behind the county’s Veterans Recovery Court.
+They discuss how the program began, the unique role of veteran mentors and how it helps veterans facing addiction, PTSD and nonviolent criminal charges rebuild their lives.
+Hear the podcast here.

-Weather: Mild temps with chance of rain According to the National Weather Service, today we have a chance of showers and thunderstorms with mostly sunny skies and a high near 80.
-Tonight, we have a chance of showers and thunderstorms with a low of around 62.
+Weather: Mild temps and sunny skies According to the National Weather Service, today we will have sunny skies with a high near 80 and tonight’s low of 54.

 Knoxville/ Knox County Planning Commission: Meets the second Thursday of each month.
 Find agenda, minutes, and information here.